-On September 29, 2010 the Acton-Agua Dulce Christopher Colombo Brevidoro Library opened its doors to the community.
+On September 29, 2010, the Acton-Agua Dulce Christopher Colombo Brevidoro Library opened its doors to the community.
 It was a project ten years in the making, with no small part played by the Friends of Acton-Agua Dulce Library in cooperation with Los Angeles County and the taxpayers of California.

 The passage of Proposition 14 (the California Reading and Literacy Improvement and Public Library Construction and Renovation Bond Act of 2000) provided an opportunity that eventually led to a library for Acton-Agua Dulce.
 Pursuant to the availability of this funding mechanism, Friends of the Library acted as a liaison between the County and local organizations.
 Representatives of both Acton and Agua Dulce Town Councils, Women’s Clubs, Chambers of Commerce and Civic Associations, the Acton Community Club, the School District, and of course, Friends of Acton-Agua Dulce Library, met with Los Angeles County Librarian Margaret Donnellan Todd and Supervisor Michael Antonovich’s staff.
 The group learned that Supervisor Antonovich had identified Acton-Agua Dulce as a project for Proposition 14 funding.

-California Public Library Construction and Renovation Bond Act Board awarded Acton-Agua Dulce’s application with a $4.6 million grant in the fall of 2005.
+Much to the pleasure of those who worked so hard and so long on this project, the California Public Library Construction and Renovation Bond Act Board awarded Acton-Agua Dulce’s application with a $4.6 million grant in the fall of 2005.
 A last-minute presentation before the Board, in Sacramento, by local residents and members of the Library Planning Advisory Committee no doubt was instrumental in swaying the Board in our favor.

 As time has rolled by, the organization has grown to include additional competent and dedicated volunteers who enthusiastically participate for the benefit of the community.

-The library is located at 33792 Crown Valley Road in Acton just north of Sierra Highway.
-It features some spectacular original artwork created especially for our library by Anne Marie Karlsen and local artist David Baker.
+The Library is located at 33792 Crown Valley Road in Acton just north of Sierra Highway.
+It features some spectacular original artwork created especially for our Library by Anne Marie Karlsen and local artist David Baker.